 Quakers are a part of my heritage.
 I’ve learned this through family tree research conducted in recent months.
 The connection delights me.
 I already had a general understanding of Quakers as peaceful folk who lived simply.
-My curiosity is piqued now that February has brought Black History month.
 I am pondering Quaker involvement in the underground railroad and their anti slavery sentiments.

 I’d always assumed that individual Quaker families across the new world chose to assist runaway slaves to freedom, based solely by their observances and personal convictions.
 I soon discovered this was not entirely the case.
 They were part of a large and well organized movement.